mohankri/goworld/README.md

 # goworld (Go language Interface to C language)
 This repository provides means to access C language interface from Go Programming Language.
-It's ideal to have plain go language but scenario where some large legacy code porting can be huge task.
+It's ideal to have plain go language, but porting large legacy code in pure go enviroment can be a huge task and time consuming.
 In such scenario wrapping legacy c or c++ code under the hood of a go language is an optimal solution.

 BUILD goworld